 I still consider myself more of a template tinker-er, so I will likely always start with an existing template that is “close enough” to what I have in mind.

 Of course, now that I have a fair command of WordPress, I am already getting tremors as an upcoming major web site development is looking more and more like a job for Drupal… part of a strategy I have done over an dover- follow the lead of clever folks like D’Arcy….

-The post "WordPress Theme Philosophy" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2006/05/wordpress-theme-philosophy/) on May 4, 2006.
+The post "WordPress Theme Philosophy" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2006/05/wordpress-theme-philosophy/) on May 4, 2006.